gerbera/gerbera/doc/daemon.rst

 Enable Systemd Daemon
 ---------------------

-The cmake installation adds ``/etc/systemd/system/gerbera.service`` service file by default.
+The cmake installation adds ``gerbera.service`` service file by default.

+Note:
-| The installation does **not** enable the service daemon.
+  The installation does **not** enable the service daemon.

 1. Notify ``systemd`` that a new gerbera.service file exists by executing the following command: